-Displacement is a defense mechanism that involves an individual transferring negative feelings from one person or thing to another.
-For example, a person who is angry at their boss may “take out” their anger on a family member by shouting at them.
+Displacement is a defense mechanism that involves transferring negative feelings from one thing to another.
+For example, a person angry at their boss may “take out” their anger on a family member.

 The American Psychological Association (APA) says that people use defense mechanisms unconsciously to prevent or release negative thoughts and emotions.
 Although this process may be helpful for the person’s emotional state, it can lead to problems in relationships if it occurs frequently.

 This article discusses the psychoanalytic theory of displacement, looking at its history, some examples, and more.